 - Blurred vision

 - Make sure to have your HVAC system tuned up twice a year.
-A qualified HVAC contractor will include a CO detection check during routine seasonal maintenance.
+A qualified HVAC contractor will include a carbon monoxide check during routine seasonal maintenance.

 - Make sure all appliances are properly vented.